 Screenshots are the simplest way to show off your new program, point out a bug, and save that picture on Facebook to your camera roll.
-They're the versatile solution for your on-screen needs.
-And they're so integral to the way we work that every operating system comes equipped screenshot-snapping tool.
+They're the easiest way to save anything on your screen.
+And they're so integral to the way we work, every operating system comes equipped with a screenshot tool.

 But screenshots aren't always simple.
-If you aren't careful, they can accidentally expose private information or obscure the part of a website you need to share.
-Built-in screen-capture tools are often hidden behind cryptic keyboard shortcuts.
-And when a picture alone won't cut it, you'll need to make a video or GIF to show what's actually happening on your screen.
+If you aren't careful, screenshots can accidentally expose private information or obscure the part of a website you need to share.
+Built-in screen capture tools often hide behind cryptic keyboard shortcuts.
+And when a picture alone won't cut it, you'll need to make a video or GIF to show what's happening on your screen.

-Smartphones changed that: now everyone carries a camera in their pocket, and pictures are for more than special occasions.
+Smartphones changed that.
+Now everyone carries a camera, and pictures are for more than special occasions.
 Sure, we take pictures of sunsets and babies, but also of receipts, our refrigerators, street signs, and ourselves (lots of pictures of ourselves).

 Screenshots are the perfect way to save a picture of anything on your screen.

-Say I'm writing a blog post about how we edit documents in Google Docs.
-I'd take a screenshot of my full browser, with an article I'm editing open in Google Docs.
-Then, I'd open it in Apple Preview, delete the email address from the top corner if I hadn't already removed it via Inspect Element, and perhaps add an arrow to point out the New Changes button to show readers how to see previous versions of their work.
-I'd finally crop the image to show just what needs to be shown, before adding it to our blog post.
+Say I'm writing a blog post about how to edit documents in Google Docs.
+I'll take a screenshot of my full browser, with an article I'm editing open in Google Docs.
+Then, I open the screenshot in Apple Preview on my Mac (or perhaps in Microsoft Paint on a PC), delete the email address from the top corner if I hadn't already removed it via Inspect Element, and perhaps add an arrow to point out the New Changes button to show readers how to see previous versions of their work.
+I'll finally crop the image to show only the essential parts before adding it to our blog post.

-There's a reason for everyone to take screenshots today—and tools to take them on almost every device.
+There's a reason for everyone to take screenshots today—and tools to capture them on almost every device.
 Here are steps for taking screenshots on most modern computers, smartphones, and more.

 Windows PCs make it so easy to capture screenshots, there's a dedicated key on your keyboard for it: PrtScn (or Print Screen or PrtSc, depending on your keyboard).
 Tap that key, and Windows will copy a screenshot of your entire screen to your clipboard, which you can then paste into a document or blank Paint canvas to save.